vahlers/scg3/README.md

 #### Building using CMake on Linux

-This project contains CMake files to build the project from the command line or import into into IDEs like CLion.
-(Only tested on Linux!)
+This project contains CMake files to build the project from the command line or import it into IDEs like CLion.
+(Only tested on Linux)

-After navigating into the root directory of the project, you can build the library and example code using these commands:
+After navigating to the root directory of the project, you can build the library and example code using these commands:

 ```
 mkdir build